Chasnah7/aseprite-build-script/README.md

 The script will then begin the build process based on instructions from [INSTALL.md](https://github.com/aseprite/aseprite/blob/main/INSTALL.md).

 Upon completion the script will output a DIR command displaying the newly compiled aseprite.exe located in the
-%ASEPRITE%\build\bin directory. navigating to this directory you will find your newly created copies of the Aseprite executable and its data folder.
+%ASEPRITE%\build\bin directory.
+You can freely copy the executable and data folder located in the %ASEPRITE%\build\bin directory to a new location of your choosing.

 Enjoy using Aseprite!